usert5432/vlne/README.rst

    pip install --user -r requirements.txt

-Also, `lstm_ee` has a number of optional dependencies:
+Also, `vlne` has a number of optional dependencies:

 * ``tensorflow`` -- for exporting ``keras`` models into protobuf format that NOvASoft expects.
 Note that only ``tensorflow`` v1 is supported currently.